 Whether you do a gift exchange in your workplace or you receive gifts from your partners, suppliers, or other business associates, the holidays produce a mass of wrapping paper and ribbons, all of which need to be removed in the most sustainable way possible.
 How should you reuse, recycle, or properly dispose of wrapping paper and ribbons?

 There are numerous answers to this question.
 Let’s start with the most sustainable.

 While this won’t reduce the amount of wrapping paper you need to recycle immediately, consider wrapping your gifts in old newspaper or magazine print going forward.
-In giving this paper a second life you are telling your customers and anyone else you send holiday gifts out to that you take sustainability seriously.
+In giving this paper a second life you are telling your customers and anyone else to whom you send holiday gifts you take sustainability seriously.

 Alternatively, purchase wrapping paper that is made from recycled paper, and that itself can be recycled.
 Plain, non-glossy wrapping paper is accepted by most curbside recycling providers, whereas glossy, glittery, or metallic wrapping paper cannot typically be recycled curbside.

 Bows and ribbons are notoriously difficult to recycle, and in the case of ribbons, they can be hazardous to the equipment in your local materials recovery facility (MRF).
 Your curbside recycling provider will almost certainly not take them, therefore the best way to get the most out of them is to reuse them, year after year, until they are worn out.
 Once this happens, opt for bows and ribbons made of a single material, such as plain paper or fabric, that can easily be recycled.